 Pass It On!

 Your pull tab is in the center of the note.
-You can label it with the word "pull" or draw a fun arrow.
+Label it with the word "pull" or draw an arrow.
 You can unfold the note and write your note and then refold it.
-Flip the finished note to write your "to" and "from" message before giving the note to someone special.
+Flip the finished note to write a "to" and "from" message or draw doodle images to decorate your note before giving the note to someone special.

 Try Other Types of Origami Folds

 Now that you have made your first origami note, you may have been bitten by the folding bug.
 Try these other types of origami folds offered on The Spruce Crafts.
 Any of these cute paper shapes would make a delightful note to pass on to your friends.